oredla/P3/readme.md

 3. **Permissions Calculator**:
 A calculator to generate the octal notation from permissions input (encoding), as well as decoding an octal notation.
   * **Encoder**
-    - `@parameter: checkboxes': input from the permission checkbox will generate the Octal Notation.
+    - `@parameter: checkboxes`: input from the permission checkbox will generate the Octal Notation.
   * **Decoder**
     - `@parameter: octal notation`: the inputted octal notation will be decoder to a permission table for user to understand easily.

-4. **xkcd Password Generator**: taken from P1, I had some minor modification (i.e. switching from PureCSS to bootstrap) to retro fi, and cleaned up some of the coding. form action was changed from GET to POST.
+4. **xkcd Password Generator**: taken from P1, I had integrated the logic.php into XkcdController.php and separated the whole logic file into multiple functions.
+There are also other minor modification (i.e. switching from PureCSS to bootstrap) to retro fit, and cleaned up some of the coding. form action was changed from GET to POST.
+  - `@parameter: number of words(integer)`: enter an **integer from 1 to 9** to generate the password from random words
+  - `@parameter: checks for options`: check off options available: addNumber and addSymbol.
+  - `@parameter: addSeparator (dropdown list)`: a dropdown list for different separator between the random words.

 5. **Color Picker**: idea inspired by: [http://www.javascripter.net/faq/rgbtohex.htm](http://www.javascripter.net/faq/rgbtohex.htm)